albelka/Word-Counter/README.md

 * Navigate to the project directory in the terminal.
 * Use the command > dnu restore to download any necessary dependencies.
 * Use the command > dnx kestrel to run the project on the local server.
-* Navigate to localhost:5004 in your browser to view the app
+* Navigate to localhost:5004 in your browser to view the app.

 ### License